 - a wrong Unique Tax Reference number

 - HMRC’s system is down

-Once a return has been marked as filed, if you discover a mistake you can still correct it.
-To do this, select the Mark as Unfiled button on any of the tax return pages.
+If you discover a mistake on your Self Assessment tax return once it has been marked as ‘Filed’, you can still correct it.
+To do this, select the 'Mark as Unfiled' button in the top-right on any of the tax return pages.

 Locking of data once your return is filed